When it comes to sales calls, caller ID is a hot topic. But there are also a lot of questions around caller ID.

 How Is a Caller ID Name (CNAM) Determined?

 The display name on Caller ID is determined by the receiving party’s phone carrier.
-CNAM (“C-alling NAM-e”) are third-party services that phone companies use to attach the name to the phone numbers that are calling.
-Each CNAM maintains their own databases, and there is no standard or governing body.
+CNAM (“C-alling NAM-e”) is athird-party service that phone companies use to attach the name to the phone numbers that are calling.
+Each CNAM maintains their own database, and there is no standard or governing body.

 This is in contrast to Local Number Portability (LNP) which mandates that consumers can keep their local number even when changing carriers within a local area.